hms-dbmi/chromoscope/scripts/clustering/README.md

 ## How to reproduce the results?

 Please run `run_clustering.sh`  in the `clustering` folder in order to download the file containing the information about somatic rearrangements and run the tool.
-This script implement the following commands:
+This script implements the following commands:

 ```
 PATTERNS_FILE="data/43018_2020_27_MOESM3_ESM.xlsx"